gradio-app/gradio/guides/wrapping-layouts.md

 ---------------------------------------------

 - At this point, the application setup is finished.
-In the ```launch``` function, we can call these functions and launch the application:
+In the ```launch``` function, we call these functions and launch the application:

 ```python
     # other Application implementations